oak-hu/oak-hu.github.io/writing/causation.md

 # Can Causation be Analyzed in Terms of Counterfactual Conditionals, or Vice Versa?

 > The following is a tutorial essay for Knowledge and Reality with Daniel Kodsi.
 In effect, it is a quick agenda for an hour-long discussion on a guiding question, which for this week was ‘Can causation be analyzed in terms of counterfactual conditionals, or vice versa?’.
-A free-standing and much more readable version of some of the material may eventually go up on my [Substack](https://offhandquibbles.substack.com/).

 §I argues that counterfactual conditionals cannot be analyzed in terms of causation; §II argues that causation cannot be analyzed in terms of counterfactual conditionals.